Fraction calculator

 a) Multiply the whole number 8 by the denominator 5.
 Whole number 8 equally 8 * 5/5 = 40/5

-b) Add the answer from previous step 40 to the numerator 3.
+b) Add the answer from the previous step 40 to the numerator 3.
 New numerator is 40 + 3 = 43

 c) Write a previous answer (new numerator 43) over the denominator 5.

-Eight and three fifths is forty-three fifths - Add: 129/10 + 43/5 = 129/10 + 43 · 2/5 · 2 = 129/10 + 86/10 = 129 + 86/10 = 215/10 = 5 · 43/5 · 2 = 43/2
+Eight and three fifths is forty-three fifths. - Add: 129/10 + 43/5 = 129/10 + 43 · 2/5 · 2 = 129/10 + 86/10 = 129 + 86/10 = 215/10 = 5 · 43/5 · 2 = 43/2

 Rules for expressions with fractions:

-Fractions - use a forward slash to divide the numerator by the denominator, i.e., for five-hundredths, enter 5/100.
-If you are using mixed numbers, leave a space between the whole and fraction part.Mixed numerals (mixed fractions or mixed numbers) Keep one space between the integer and
+Fractions - write a forward slash to separate the numerator and the denominator, i.e., for five-hundredths, enter 5/100.
+If you use mixed numbers, leave a space between the whole and fraction parts.Mixed numerals (mixed numbers or fractions) - keep one space between the whole part and fraction and use a forward slash to input fraction i.e., 1 2/3 .
+A negative mixed fraction write for example as -5 1/2.

-Because slash is both signs for fraction line and division, use colon (:) as the operator of division fractions i.e., 1/2 : 1/3.
+A slash is both a sign for fraction line and division, use a colon (:) for division fractions i.e., 1/2 : 1/3.

-Decimals (decimal numbers) enter with a decimal point . and they are automatically converted to fractions - i.e. 1.45.
+Decimals (decimal numbers) enter with a decimal dot . and they are automatically converted to fractions - i.e. 1.45.

 Math Symbols